Posted on Leave a comment

 Compatibility & Accessories

-Most models in the HK & SMG category accept a range of aftermarket parts.
+Most models in the Walther category accept a range of aftermarket parts.

 Buying Safely Online